NEKR1D/PC-OPTIMIZATION/README.md

 ## Interrupt Affinity
 - Use the Interrupt Affinity Policy Tool application to define and force Message Signal Intterupts
-- Specify and separate by each device which cpu cores interrupts are sent to
+- Assign cpu cores to separate devices where interrupts are sent to

 - Example [_with HyperThreading disabled_];
   - GPU // P-Cores 4,5,6,7